 The first photograph, an object created around 1826 by Joseph Nicéphore Niépce, is housed in a small, dark room within a larger gallery at the Harry Ransom Center in Austin, Texas.
-Capturing the view from his window at his country house, Le Gras, the first image was captured via a Camera Obscura with at least eight hours of exposure.
+Capturing the view from his window at his country house, Le Gras, Niépce made his first photograph using a Camera Obscura with at least eight hours of exposure.
 The image rests on a polished pewter plate, with indentations, scratches, and further damage of age.
 It’s stored meticulously, as a sacred artefact more than a photograph, “housed in its original presentational frame and sealed within an atmosphere of inert gas in an airtight steel and plexiglas storage frame, [and] must be viewed under controlled lighting in order for its image to be visible.”

 Indeed, viewing it is a tricky thing.
 On first sight, there’s only a pewter plate.
 Yet, as you move yourself around the image, fragments of an image appear.
 Because of the uneven surface, light hits the object revealing some pieces more than others, so you move again.
 It’s not possible to see the image in one view: you have to dance with the image to see it all.